stichnot/subzero/README.rst

 Here is a list of TODO items.
 Some might already be listed in the source code with a ``TODO`` comment.

+- Add command-line and environment control of translation options, such as target, verbosity, and control of which methods to translate.
+ICE should have a simple API for setting and getting these options.  llvm2ice can use ``llvm::cl`` functionality to set them.
+New lit tests can use a -notranslate flag while ICE bugs are fixed.

 - Add support for not-yet-implemented LLVM bitcode instructions.
   Start with constructors and ``dump()`` methods, then add lowering and any special needs.